rumiio/SageMaker_Custom_Container/README.md

 ## Workshop Roadmap

-- Launch Jupyter Notebook environment on Amazon SageMaker
+- Launch EC2 instance.
+- Create a model object on SageMaker.
+- Create an endpoint configuration on SageMaker.
+- Create an endpoint.
+- Create a Lambda function to test your endpoint.

 ## Launch Jupyter Notebook Environment on Amazon SageMaker